anajar2198/Automated-Power-Testbed-with-Programmable-NHR-Power-Source-Chroma-Load/README.md

-# NHR & Chroma Testbed Automation Suite
+# Automated Power Testbed with Programmable NHR Power Source & Chroma Load

 This repository contains Python scripts for automating a power electronics testbed consisting of an NHR 9400 series Grid Simulator and a Chroma 63800 series Electronic Load.